dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 local recipes = { recipe1, recipe2 }
 ```

-So this is a list of recipe.
-But we really only need one.
-It is still a list but only has one item.
+So this is a list of recipes, but we really only need one.
+It is still a list even though it only has one item.
 And we can specify its type `CraftingFramework.Recipe.data` using the `@type` tag.

 ```Lua
 --- @type CraftingFramework.Recipe.data